 South Australian publishing house Wakefield Press has released two books for the centenary.
 Flight to Fame, a reprint of Sir Ross Smith’s 1922 memoir 14,000 Miles Through The Air, is edited and introduced by Adelaide historian Peter Monteath.
 Long Flight Home by Lainie Anderson is an historic fiction which tells the story of the Great Air Race through the eyes of Ross Smith’s mechanic Wally Shiers.

 Drawing on the rich and extensive collection of Ross Smith’s private papers, Anzac & Aviator tells—for the first time—the gripping story of a remarkable aviator, the extraordinary times in which he lived and the air race that changed the world.
-Anzac & Aviator is published by Allen & Unwin.
+Anzac & Aviator is written by award-winning aviation history writer Michael Molkentin and published by Allen & Unwin.

 Vimy Gin is a special release from clever South Australian business duo Tony Parkinson (Penny’s Hill Wines) and Suzie Hayward-Annese to commemorate the Epic Flight Centenary.
 It’s beautiful gin distilled by Kangaroo Island Spirits, with awesome packaging by Voice in Adelaide.
 Available from Flights Gin Bar at Penny’s Hill cellars, McLaren Vale.
 Ph 0459 652 227.